Robert Plomin

-Biography
+Early life and education

 Plomin was born in Chicago to a family of Polish-German extraction.
+In a 2014 interview with The Guardian, he recalled being suspended temporarily from elementary school for arguing about evolution with a teacher, an experience he said pushed him toward a scientific worldview and away from religion.

 He graduated high school from DePaul University Academy in Chicago, he then earned a B.A. in psychology from DePaul University in 1970 and a Ph.D. in psychology in 1974 from the University of Texas at Austin under personality psychologist Arnold H. Buss.
-He then worked at the Institute for Behavioral Genetics at the University of Colorado Boulder.
-From 1986 until 1994 he worked at Pennsylvania State University, studying elderly twins reared apart and twins reared together to study aging and since 1994 has been at the Institute of Psychiatry (King's College London).
-He has been president of the Behavior Genetics Association.